Edvardas3643/Crumbs-eShop/README.md

 Rest eShop WebApp,

 Using React for shop-ui.
+SPA(Single page aplication).
-SPA(Single page aplication) Using Spring Boot Rest with postgres and docker for shop-api
+Using Spring Boot Rest with postgres and docker for shop-api